 When built, the lighthouse was situated in an open area, but it is now surrounded by dense woods.
 A great view of the light can be had for those traveling west on Highway 101.
 As you approach a bridge and an abandoned railroad trestle, the light sits on the right, high above the Bear River.

 On December 14, 2009, the Digby Town Council voted in favor of acquiring Bear River Lighthouse, while having the Bear River Lighthouse Society, formed in 2002, continue to care for the structure.
-Ownership of the lighthouse could have been handed over to the municipality from Transportation Canada as early as spring 2010, but the transfer still has not occurred.
+Ownership of the lighthouse could have been handed over to the municipality from Transportation Canada as early as spring 2010, but the transfer was delayed many years.